krahets/hello-algo/en/docs/chapter_dynamic_programming/edit_distance_problem.md

 ### 3. &nbsp; Space Optimization

-Since $dp[i, j]$ is transferred from the solutions above $dp[i-1, j]$, to the left $dp[i, j-1]$, and to the upper-left $dp[i-1, j-1]$, forward traversal will lose the upper-left solution $dp[i-1, j-1]$, and reverse traversal cannot build $dp[i, j-1]$ in advance, so neither traversal order is feasible.
+Since $dp[i, j]$ depends on the states above $dp[i-1, j]$, to the left $dp[i, j-1]$, and at the upper-left $dp[i-1, j-1]$, forward traversal will lose the upper-left state $dp[i-1, j-1]$, while reverse traversal cannot construct $dp[i, j-1]$ in advance, so neither traversal order is suitable.

 For this reason, we can use a variable `leftup` to temporarily store the upper-left solution $dp[i-1, j-1]$, so we only need to consider the solutions to the left and above.
-This situation is the same as the unbounded knapsack problem, allowing for forward traversal.
+This situation is the same as in the unbounded knapsack problem, so we can use forward traversal.
 The code is as follows:

 === "Python"